 All we have done is masterfully disguise what will be continued growth in reckless, unaccountable, big government spending.
 But the markets will not be fooled, even if we were.
 That means a debt rating downgrade soon, which makes it more costly to borrow, and will limit our ability to borrow as much as we are used to borrowing.
 Rates will go up when the market figures all this out, thanks Congress.
 Trust me, in the end the markets are never fooled.
 It is time cut all the pet projects beloved by both parties, we’ll be forced to pretty soon.
 We have too much government, and too much government spending.

 I’ll leave you with some Thomas Jefferson quotes.
-If you think Jefferson a fool, then you may be a lost cause:

 “It is incumbent on every generation to pay its own debts as it goes.
 A principle which if acted on would save one-half the wars of the world.” by Thomas Jefferson

 “I predict future happiness for Americans if they can prevent the government from wasting the labors of the people under the pretense of taking care of them.” by Thomas Jefferson